bertvv/ansible-role-jblicense/README.md

 ## Requirements

-You need to download a Java JRE installer first and place it in the `files/` folder.
+You need to download a [Java JRE/JDK installer](http://www.oracle.com/technetwork/java/javase/downloads/index.html) first and place it in the `files/` folder.
 Adapt the variables `jblicense_jre*` according to the version you're installing (see Role Variables below).

 ## Role Variables